MAGame2025/VillainMan/Market_Research.md

 **Danger Analysis and opportunities:**

-The main danger with this project is propably its scope.
-To achieve a proper powerfantasy game which feels just righ, is challenging and addicting. you will most likely need to spend a great amount of work on the sound , music, animations, particles etc...
+The main danger with this project is probably its scope.
+To achieve a proper powerfantasy game which feels just right, is challenging and addicting. you will most likely need to spend a great amount of work on the sound , music, animations, particles etc...
 Stuff that are very difficult to accomplish in indie games.
-Also, there arent many games realesing nowadays with such mechanichs given that today companies focus on a games as a service monetisation scheme (fortnite, pubg, warzone..).
-So with the expensive production and mostly outdated one time purchase selling strategy it becomes apparent why studios dont make such games anymore. which also opens the door for an indie game with just the right amount of polish and a pretty propably blocky oldschool(easier to develop) artstyle to really shine today.
+Also, there aren't many games releasing nowadays with such mechanics given that today companies focus on a games as a service monetisation scheme (fortnite, pubg, warzone..).
+So with the expensive production and mostly outdated one time purchase selling strategy it becomes apparen't why studios dont make such games anymore. which also opens the door for an indie game with just the rightt amount of polish and a pretty probably blocky oldschool(easier to develop) artstyle to really shine today.

 **Conclusion:**
 In conclusion, VillainMan is a marketable and exciting concept in a genre that has room for innovation.
 The market is "OK" (not mainstream, but large enough globally to support strong sales if even a fraction of action gamers are converted).
 By emphasizing what makes it different and addressing the noted risks, VillainMan can differentiate itself from competitors and appeal to gamers’ love of destruction and villainous fun.
 In general if I can find a simple but pretty artstyle for the game, I can move forward with this project: the research suggests that with solid execution, VillainMan can achieve success as a standout arcade destruction title in the global PC market.